 In conclusion, the effectiveness of the orange contrasted striping to increase driver awareness of being in a work zone was strongly confirmed from a driver survey.
-Also, average speeds were lower during orange temporary striping compared with white striping.
-The influence of the orange striping pattern on lane keeping behavior and accidents was not provable due to data uncertainty and additional influencing parameters, such as delayed effects from COVID-19 shutdowns and busy junctions.
+Some quantitative analyses also showed lower average speeds during orange temporary striping in stage 1 compared with white striping.
+The influence of the orange striping pattern on lane keeping behavior showed no negative influence of orange striping.
+Orange striping also did not negatively affect accident frequency in the work zone.